What made you look at the University of Strathclyde as an institution option?

-As I previously mentioned, mechanical engineering was a subject I was already familiar with, I wanted a degree which allowed me to combine all of my previous experience.
-I had worked in wood occupations and engineering but not at an academic level.
-Everything I made had to be designed, so a degree where you design things was the best option for me.
+As previously mentioned, mechanical engineering was a subject I was already familiar with, I wanted a degree which allowed me to combine all of my previous experience.
+Although I worked in engineering I did not have an academic level qualification to represent that skill set.
+Everything I made had to be designed, so a degree where you learn how to design things was the best option for me.

 Learning CAD software really elevated my skill set and added so much value to services I offered, additionally, understanding all of the different manufacturing methods was a real advantage.

 To see something that I had designed on paper, then on CAD, to a physical prototype was great.